BugHunter021/CMDBackDoor/README.md

 # About Program

-a.
-This is written in `Vb6 without any OCX`.
+1. This is written in `Vb6 without any OCX`.
-b. tested on `Win Server 2019 and Win10` and It works properly.
+2. tested on `Win Server 2019 and Win10` and It works properly.
 c.
 It has two parts, client and server.